 Don’t Forget about the Vet

 No matter how many measures you take to keep your dog safe at home, nothing does more for your dog’s well-being than regular checkups at the vet.
-A licensed veterinarian will make sure your dog follows a recommended vaccine schedule to stay protected against common canine diseases.
+A veterinarian will make sure your dog follows a recommended vaccine schedule to stay protected against common canine diseases.

 Your vet will also start your dog on parasite prevention.
 Fleas and ticks are a common threat to dogs of all ages, but starting treatment early—along with knowing how to spot heartworm symptoms in dogs—can help your puppy avoid serious health issues.